okkur/syna/CONTRIBUTING.md

 If you are starting out contributing to Syna Theme, there might be smaller scoped "starter issues" available:
 [Current starter issues](https://github.com/okkur/syna/labels/starter%20issue)

-For helping out developing on Syna directly take a look at our [developer documentation](https://syna.okkur.org/docs/development).

 ### Report bug

 If you are sure you found a bug and no issue exists yet, please feel free to create an issue following the [issue template](/.github/ISSUE_TEMPLATE.md).